Close Menu

 Twelve years ago, researchers at the Royal Institute of Technology (KTH) in Sweden started working on a technique for mending bone fractures, a method that allowed surgeons to glue together bones instead of using metal screws and plates in the future.

-The concept has since progressed and the research detailing the teams’ effort to develop the medical adhesive was recently published in the scientific journal Advanced Functional Material.
+The concept has since progressed, and the research detailing the teams’ effort to develop the medical adhesive was recently published in the scientific journal Advanced Functional Materials.

 “We have finally managed to identify a surgically-realizable adhesive to fix bone fractures,”